Advertorial vs. Editorial vs. Sponsored Content: the Key Points of the Difference

 You can order advertorial services from PRNEWS.io.

-• Visual presentation: Looks like an advertisement.
-It is placed separately from the publication’s articles and editorial content.
+• Visual Presentation: It’s styled to look like an ad and is kept separate from the publication’s regular articles and editorial content.

-• Credibility: This doesn´t go through the journalistic vetting process that editorial content must process.
+• Credibility: Advertorials don’t go through the same journalistic vetting as regular editorial pieces.

-• Author/byline: The author of the advertorial content is clearly identified as the brand or its spokesperson.
+• Author/Byline: The content’s author is clearly listed as the brand or its representative.

-• Legal disclaimers: Advertorials may include copyright and trademark symbols, footnotes, references, and legal disclaimers.
+• Legal Disclaimers: Advertorials might include symbols for copyright or trademark, footnotes, references, and other legal disclaimers.

 Advertorial Examples